 Administrators are responsible for managing the Abstract account for an organization.
 They manage approval for new contributor seats, billing, integrations, organization details, and other organization-level settings.

-An administrator role can be assigned to any viewer or a contributor seat in the organization, and they will automatically have access to all public projects in the organization
+You can assign an administrator role to any viewer or a contributor seat in the organization.
+This person automatically gets access to all public projects in the organization.

 Administrator viewers often represent an organization as a member of management, finance, or IT.
 They help ensure your organization can smoothly update billing details or manage employee access at no additional cost.